Dipon-Ctg/CPU-Design-in-SystemVerilog/README.md

 ## How to Use:
 - Clone this repository to your local machine.
-- Explore the src folder for the SystemVerilog code files.
+- Explore the rtl folder for the SystemVerilog code files.
 - Run the testbench scripts available in the testbench folder to verify the design.

 ## Future Enhancements: